-All activities requiring permits should be submitted to, and authorised by, the Operations department.
-Some permits can be completed online (see green links below) and other permits can be provided to the Operations department at 549 Port Drive, or via e-mail to: email@example.com
+All activities requiring permits should be submitted to and authorised by the Operations department.
+Some permits can be completed online (see bolded and capitalised links below) and other permits are to be provided to the Operations department at 549 Port Drive, or via e-mail to: email@example.com

 Type of Permit

 x = Not required